Roslyn High School: Renovations

 In the summer of 2017, the district embarked on a major renovation project at the high school, as part of a district-wide modernization initiative.
 This renovation included completely gutting and renovating the first floor hallways, demolishing, replacing, and expanding the library, constructing an additional gymnasium, installing air conditioning in the world language and math/2nd floor science hallways, reconfiguring the front circle and constructing an entrance plaza (including an awning and vegetation) and security vestibule, expanding and resurfacing the faculty and student parking lots by relocating the district's bus garage to an area adjacent to one of the elementary schools, and creating a student lounge next to the school store.
 Further renovations were completed during the summer of 2018.
 Additionally, the center of the front circle would remain the home for one of the marble horse tamer statues from the Mackay estate, which was restored and re-dedicated on October 10, 2019.

 2020s

 Science labs in Roslyn High School.

 In the summer of 2021, Roslyn High School began another set of renovations, but this time with an emphasis on the science wing.
-Throughout the summer, Roslyn removed the older, 1970s-style science classrooms with modern, high tech rooms that encourage more in-depth science experiments and greater ease of teaching.
-Each classroom was equipped with three screens for teachers to project information onto and had fume hoods to allow for more advanced science raiments.
+Throughout the summer, Roslyn replaced the older, 1970s-style science classrooms with modern, high-tech rooms that encourage more in-depth science experiments and greater ease of teaching.
+Each classroom was equipped with three screens for teachers to project information onto and had fume hoods to allow for more advanced science experiments.
 Roslyn also built two new research rooms devoted to allowing students to perform natural science research projects.
-These multi-million dollar renovations have advanced the capacity for students to engaged in science and science-related activities at Roslyn.
+These multi-million dollar renovations have advanced the capacity for students to engage in science and science-related activities at Roslyn.